 During his student years at Art and design school, François Caspar was notably influenced by French graphic artists such as Cassandre for image construction and Raymond Savignac for humor.
 In Germany and Austria, he found inspiration in John Heartfield and Raoul Hausmann for their pioneering work in photomontage.
 He also drew inspiration from Polish artists like Henryk Tomaszewski for his poetic approach and Roman Cieslewicz for his direct engagement with current affairs.
 Additionally, the Japanese artist Shigeo Fukuda influenced him with his pursuit of simplicity.

-François Caspar then had the chance to meet his mentors Cieslewicz and Fukuda, as well as exchange ideas with numerous colleagues and friends, including Mirko Ilić and Cedomir Kostović from Bosnia, Andrew Lewis from Canada, Marta Granados from Colombia, René Azcuy from Cuba, Neville Brody from England, Pekka Loiri and Kari Piipoo from Finland, Alain Le Quernec from France, Holger Matthies from Germany, Massimo Vignelli from Italy, Mieczyslaw Wasilewski from Poland, Milton Glaser and Paula Scher from the United States, among many others.
+François Caspar then had the chance to meet his mentors Roman Cieslewicz and Shigeo Fukuda, as well as exchange ideas with numerous colleagues and friends, including Mirko Ilić and Cedomir Kostović from Bosnia, Andrew Lewis from Canada, Marta Granados from Colombia, René Azcuy from Cuba, Neville Brody from England, Pekka Loiri and Kari Piipoo from Finland, Alain Le Quernec from France, Holger Matthies from Germany, Massimo Vignelli from Italy, Mieczyslaw Wasilewski from Poland, Milton Glaser and Paula Scher from the United States, among many others.

-François Caspar has made significant contributions as a guest professor at design schools and as a jury member for design competitions in various countries across Asia, America, and Europe.
+François Caspar has made significant contributions as a guest professor at design schools and as a jury member for design competitions in various countries across America, China and Europe.
 His instruction in the art of poster design for multicultural student groups has gained international recognition.

 François Caspar is a pioneering figure and a leader in design best practices in France.
 In 2000, he served as the vice-president of the French graphic designers trade union (Syndicat national des graphistes), and in 2003, he co-founded the Alliance France Design-AFD, where he has held the position of president for many years.
 This Alliance, which merged five major designers associations, has now become the largest multi-disciplinary professional organization of designers in France.
 François Caspar has been actively involved in overseeing design fees, intellectual property (IP), and European matters.
 He is the author of the manifesto Dites non aux idées gratuites (Say no to free ideas) in 2007, which was adopted by the Alliance graphique internationale-AGI under the title Pour une culture visuelle en France (For a Visual Culture in France) in 2008.
 He has also mentored design students for their professional careers, conducted conferences and seminars on the rights and responsibilities of professional designers in France.
 Furthermore, in 2013, he led the development of the first Code of Ethics for Professional Designers in France, which was recognized by the international design associations International Council of Design and World Design Organization.